gumeo/academic-kickstart/content/post/emplace-back.md

 ```

-And boom.... look at all that verbose output.
-Skimming through a sea of warnings, it would be rather tricky to nail this down.
+And there you have it - look at all the verbose output.
+The problem is not apparent from this wall of text for the uninitiated.

 ## `emplace_back` is a premature optimization.